drUmarKhalid/seeagt-hugo/content/report/water.md

 In 2006, water use per capita reached a total of 2,459 m<sup>3</sup> per inhabitant.
 This is closely related to total household water consumption, which interestingly was less than 1.5% of total water use in Guatemala in that year.

 There is a difference between water use and water extraction.
-The latter implies a deliberate process of abstraction, while the former includes non-consumptive uses of water.
+The latter implies an abstraction of water from the natural environment.
 About 56% of all water extraction can be attributed to manufacturing industries in 2006, with about 30% going to irrigated agriculture.
-All the remaining industries and households account for the remaining share of about 12%.
+All the other industries and services and households account for the remaining share of about 12%.

+It is interesting to note that coffee processing is by far the industry that uses the most water, with a share of about 86% of total water use.
+This knowledge is key for the design of better public policies regarding irrigation districts, and forest incentives in order to protect water sources and increase water provision.

+Regarding the effectiveness of SNA to capture interactions between the economy and the environment, our data show that upward of 98% of water is not recorded by our usual economic performance measures.
+In 2006, this represented over 31 million m3.
+Since macroeconomic performance measures are used by economic agents to make decisions, the oversight of such a large amount of water use might lead to unsustainable economic decisions and to supply shocks in the future.